 Let's take a closer look at that!

 Sadly, I doubt that I've plunged the toilets for the last time.
 Last Saturday I was so mad at the toilet and the plunger, I had to yell at the skies with frustration - the plunger is so stupid - it turned inside out each time I try to plunge, which just doesn't make any blockage go down.
 So I have to try to push it really hard and fast, which makes all the water splash back up at me, which makes me want to curse.
 Plus the plunger is round, the toilet hole is a rectangle with rounded corners, which doesn't work together well.
 So I end up having to try and push it down 50+ times, honestly!
 I was trying so hard that the pvc pipe handle broke in two and I was just seething in my head.
 Yeah, I was just ready to curse and the kids came to see what was making mom so mad... and I yelled "I HATE THESE TOILETS!!!"
 "I'm so sick of the plumbing here!!!!" and "I've plunged the toilets here more during these 2+ months more than I did the toilets at home during our 4 years there!!!"
 And as I gnashed my teeth, I remembered this video that I had watched earlier in the day of Jack Black spending the day with a homeless and family-less street kid in Uganda.
 As I plunged the toilet I thought of Felix.
 I though that he would probably think our toilets and bathrooms and house were really nice.
 Sure, it clogged occasionally, but is that a big deal?
 No, it's a small thing, why and I making it into a big thing when it's not?
 Sure, a few minute of plunging, a splash of poop water on my foot that I can wash off with clean water and soap... are these problems?
 Poor Felix, he's in a rough situation, not me.
 This isn't hard.
 There are so many people with real problems and real needs in this world.
 We had a FHE last night about being anxiously engaged, finding their talents and gifts and what they are passionate about and using those talents to help and bless and lift.
 We should be helping other people in this world.
 Be like Tim Ballard.
-Do NOT spend your short life making up problems for yourself (like this current trending news madness) or getting lost in our own pretend personal crises.
-Get out there, think of others, and do something to help.
+Do NOT spend your short life making up problems for yourself (like this white woman who is "transracial" and claims people are racist against her.) or getting lost in our own pretend personal crises.
+Get out there, think of others, and do something to help and bless.
 So that was my moral take away from the latest clogged toilet on Saturday evening.